Guidelines for Research involving SARS-CoV-2

 Technical Expertise/Personnel Requirements2

-Only laboratory personnel with appropriate training and laboratory experience in working with human pathogens are currently permitted to work with materials containing potentially active SARS-CoV-2 or full-length genomic RNA from SARS-CoV-2.
+Only laboratory personnel with appropriate training and laboratory experience in working with human pathogens are permitted to work with materials containing potentially active SARS-CoV-2 or full-length genomic RNA from SARS-CoV-2.

 Individuals in high-risk groups such as those who are immunosuppressed or who have medical conditions that might contribute to negative outcomes if infected by SARS-CoV-2 are prohibited from working with the SARS-CoV-2.